Facing execution, Julius Jones seeks clemency — with help from an unlikely ally

 Just as she was after Howell’s death, Ellison is again wary of a media frenzy that may follow the case.
 She declined to be photographed for this story and said she was hesitant to speak publicly about her role in Jones’s commutation request, but weighed it against the possibility her contribution could help stop an injustice.

 In Oklahoma, the board’s ruling is expected to echo beyond Jones.
-In the past few years, the state has begun to reassess its historic perch as one of the U.S.'s top incarcerators and death sentencers.
-A string of botched executions has kept the state’s death chamber quiet since 2015 and voters have since moved unevenly toward reform.
-More recently, the murder of George Floyd and the centennial of the Tulsa Race Massacre have prompted broad reflections on racism, fairness and Black Americans and Black Oklahomans ability to get justice.
+In the past few years, the state has begun to reassess its historic perch as one of the nation’s top incarcerators and death sentencers.
+A string of botched executions has kept the state’s death chamber quiet since 2015, and voters have since moved unevenly toward reform.
+More recently, the murder of George Floyd and the centennial of the Tulsa Race Massacre have prompted broad reflections on racism, fairness and Black Americans’ and Black Oklahomans’ ability to get justice.

-If Jones’s succeeds in his bid, he would be the fifth person since 1973 to be granted clemency from Oklahoma’s death row.
+If Jones succeeds in his bid, he would be the fifth person since 1973 to be granted clemency from Oklahoma’s death row.

 “Clemency is rarely granted, but it’s granted in extraordinary cases,” said Robert Dunham, who directs the Washington-based nonprofit Death Penalty Information Center.
 “But if you can say anything about Julius Jones’s case, it is that it’s extraordinary.”